Samsung/TizenRT/os/fs/smartfs/README.txt

     - Directory Support
     - Open for reading / writing with seek capability.
     - Appending to the end of files and Overwriting existing file contents.

+  and, it employs the following to provide certain guarantees:
     - Static Wear levelling algorithm.
     - CRC checksums for error detection in data
     - Reduced RAM model for FLASH geometries with large number of sectors (16K-64K)